JakeWarren2414/FirstFastpages/_posts/2022-10-02-ProjectIdea.md

 - Row 4: Procedural Abstraction.
 We will understand our process nd manage our time well.
 - Row 5: Algorithm Implementation.
 Organizign by genre, artist, and songs will show this.
 - Row 6: Testing.
 Testing will occur after we create the webstie.
 We will make sure every page is running well.

+## Hacks
+- Some similarities I see are that the tables are created in the same way between both verions of code.
+Both check for errors in the similar ways.
+"If (response.status !==200)" is used for both.
+They also both use the "Get, Post, Put, Delete" method for preparing fetch options.
+Both use console.log(data).
+- In the first block the code is making a table of covid cases.
+It shows a time, All-time cases, recorded Deaths, and active cases column.
+There is also a table that seperates into a Joke, Haha and BooBoo.
+There is a joke and a number of Boohoos or Hahas.
+The next block of code is making a variables for this Boohoo or Haha and allowing the user to input if the like the joke or not.
+Then the next block of code is making that into a API so the data is shared between all users.